Nadav-out/PAdam/README.md

 # pWD and pAdam

-An example use case for the pAdam optimizer, for training ResNet18 on CIFAR10. pWD and pAdam are described in details in the paper *Decoupled Weight Decay for Any $p$ norm* See also this [blog post](https://nadav-out.github.io/posts/PAdam/).
+An example use case for the pAdam optimizer, for training ResNet18 on CIFAR10. pWD and pAdam are described in details in the paper *Decoupled Weight Decay for Any [p] norm* See also this [blog post](https://nadav-out.github.io/posts/PAdam/).